davidrpugh/sfi-complexity-mooc/README.md

 9. Compare contrast Acemoglu et al (equilibrium) with Bouchaud et al (dynamics).
 10. Short quiz.

+Additional applications of networks in complexity economics can be found on Prof. Leigh Tesfatsion's [website](http://www2.econ.iastate.edu/tesfatsi/anetwork.htm).

 # Lecture 3: Business Cycles
 Key idea: business cycles are fundamentally endogenous phenomena and are not driven by exogenous shocks as is typically (but not always!) assumed in mainstream approaches.
 Models of "Predator-prey" dynamics.